BrianENguyen/brianenguyen.com/content/blog/transition-to-nuxt.md

 the best one and my absolute favorite.
 This blog details the different features that made me switch from React to Nuxt.

+## Preface

+Vue was my first frontend framework I ever used back in 2020, and I loved it because of its simplified code structure.
+I was on the fence of redeveloping my website in Vue, but when I saw all of Nuxt\'s amazing features, I knew this was the right decision.

 ## Imports

 ### Auto Imports

-One aspect that Nuxt greatly streamlines is importing components through it\'s auto-import feature.
+One aspect that Nuxt greatly simplifies is importing components through its auto-import feature.
 With this, I don\'t specify the import route for my components.

-Take a look at my React implementation of my Portfolio page
+Take a look at my React implementation of my Portfolio page:

 ``` javascript
 import PageContainer from '../../../components/ui/page-container/PageContainer';